tcotav/prometheus-kube/README.md

 ./promtool check-rules kube.rules
 ```

-Ok, now you're ready to move on.
+Ok, assuming you've fixed any problems you've found (out of scope for this doc) now you're ready to move on.

 ### Persistent Volumes

 Be sure you know [what you're getting into here first](http://kubernetes.io/docs/user-guide/persistent-volumes/).

 Pre-create the persistent volumes for prometheus and grafana.
-If you don't care about the data, then you'll have to modify the yaml later.  **What that'll mean to you is that should you kill all the prometheus pods, you'll lose that data.**
+If you don't care about the data, then you'll have to modify the yaml later.  **What that'll mean to you is that should you kill all the prometheus pods, you'll lose that data.**  Also, I assume that you're in `us-central1-a` zone for GCE -- change as applicable.

 ```
 gcloud compute disks create --size=4GB --zone=us-central1-a prom-cluster-volume